FUNDING HISTORY

 St. Francis Xavier (College Church) – Middle School Social Justice Camp: $2,000

-Weeklong summer camp for students to learn about Catholic Social Teaching, connect with nearby organizations, and engage in reflection.
+Funded a weeklong summer camp for students to learn about Catholic Social Teaching, connect with nearby organizations, and engage in reflection.

 St. Genevieve – Operation Overhaul: $2,000